ropensci/EDIutils/README.md

 [![codecov.io](https://codecov.io/github/EDIorg/EDIutils/coverage.svg?branch=master)](https://codecov.io/github/EDIorg/EDIutils?branch=master)

 # EDIutils
-`EDIutils` an R package for interacting with the EDI Data Repository API and providing helper functions to other EDI R packages like `EMLassemblyline`, `ecocomDP`, and `taxonomyCleanr`.
+`EDIutils` is an R package for interacting with the EDI Repository Data Package and Audit Manager APIs and providing helper functions to EDI R packages like `EMLassemblyline`, `ecocomDP`, and `taxonomyCleanr`.

 ## Install

-Installation requires `devtools`

 ```
-# Install and load devtools
-install.packages("devtools")
-library(devtools)

-# Install and load EDIutils
+# Install from GitHub
-install_github("EDIorg/EDIutils")
-library(EDIutils)
+devtools::install_github("EDIorg/EDIutils")
 ```

+## Usage

+Check out available functions and use cases at

+## Roadmap

+`EDIutils` focuses on functions for interacting with the EDI Repository Data Package and Audit Manager APIs, as well as helper functions to EDI R libraries.

 ## Contributing